petabridge/akka-bootcamp/src/Unit-2/lesson1/README.md

 ![Fallback HOCON Config Behavior](images/hocon-config-fallbacks.gif)

-In this case `yourConfig` will fallback twice to `f2` and return "baz" as the value for key `c`.
+In this case `yourConfig` will fallback twice and return "baz" as the value for key `c`.

-Now that we understand HOCON, let's use it to fix the `Dispatcher` for `ChartingActor`!
+Now that we understand HOCON, let's use it to fix the `Dispatcher` for `chartingActor`!

 ## Exercise
-We need to configure `ChartingActor` to use the `SynchronizedDispatcher` in order to make our charting work correctly on the UI thread.
+We need to configure `chartingActor` to use the `SynchronizedDispatcher` in order to make our charting work correctly on the UI thread.

 ### Add Akka.NET Config Section to `App.config`
 The first thing you need to do is declare the `AkkaConfigurationSection` at the top of your `App.config`: